Hopp til hovedinnhold

 )

-However, if we use this format to convert the example message, we would not get a list of datapoints, but a list of lists of datapoints:
+However, if we use this format to convert the example message, we will not get a list of data points, but a list of lists of data points:

 [